Maryanne Demasi: Background

 Demasi completed a doctorate in rheumatology at the University of Adelaide and worked for a decade at the Royal Adelaide Hospital as a research scientist.
 She also worked as an advisor to the South Australian Government's Minister for Science and Information Economy.

 In 2003, Demasi co-authored a paper in the Journal of Biological Chemistry, on the "Effects of hypoxia on monocyte inflammatory mediator production" which was based on her PhD dissertation for the University of Adelaide.
 In 2017, an expression of concern was published to "inform readers that credible concerns have been raised regarding some of the data and conclusions".
-The paper was retracted in 2018 after it was discovered that data had been duplicated.
+The paper was retracted in 2018 after an investigation by the Journal determined that data had been duplicated.

+However, an administrative tribunal hearing on the matter, conducted by the University of Adelaide, exonerated Demasi of all allegations.
+"In response to three allegations, the 'duplication' represented the 'baseline' value for time course experiments and they were intended to indicate there is only one baseline for both the normoxia and hypoxia treatments.
+The expert witnesses at the hearing, and the panel agreed this was acceptable practice at the time, circa 2002, and did not constitute a breach in any code."
+The panel ruled that it could not substantiate any of the allegations made by the complainant.

-Demasi promotes low-carbohydrate diets and has spoken at events such as Low Carb Sydney in which she delivered a presentation "Statin Wars" in 2018.
+Demasi advocates low-carbohydrate diets and has spoken at events such as Low Carb Sydney in which she delivered a presentation "Statin Wars" in 2018.
 In 2017, Demasi wrote an article with Robert H. Lustig and Aseem Malhotra arguing that the cholesterol hypothesis is "dead".
 In 2021, Demasi co-authored a paper with Robert DuBroff challenging statin therapy.
-As of 2022, Demasi is a writer for the Brownstone Institute.
+As of 2022, Demasi is a writer for the Brownstone Institute, an organization that has been criticized by medical experts for spreading misinformation against vaccines.